1robroos/gitbasics/README.md

-# First line of this new README file
 ## 2020-02-24 Git basics

 - `init`                : make current folder a git repository
 - `status`              : see the status of the current repository.
 - `add`                 : put file into the index ( staging area )
 - `commit`              : commit the files from staging area
-- `commit -m '"" `: commit message directly
+- `commit -m '"" `      : commit message directly
 - ` diff`               : show difs:    `git diff` : show diffs with current file and commited file before . this is for a file not yed in the staging area
                             `git HEAD~1 README.md ` or `git diff bb957d3b9740e9ba09ae97dbcf4038e71daa0110 README.md`
 - `git log --oneline`   : shows commits on one line per commit.
 - `git diff --staged`   : show differences with commit and staging area
-- `restore`: get lat known  state back if you aded something to your file ( without git add ( or git commit )) "   (use "git restore <file>..." to discard changes in working directory)" this was same as `git checkout HEAD README.md` show filenames:     `git log --oneline --all --graph --decorate --stat` or `git log --name-status` or `git log --name-only`
+- `restore`             : get lat known  state back if you aded something to your file ( without git add ( or git commit )) "   (use "git restore <file>..." to discard changes in working directory)" this was same as `git checkout HEAD README.md`
+- `git log --oneline --all --graph --decorate --stat` or
+- `git log --name-status` or
+- `git log --name-only` : show filenames
 - `git add . `          : add everyhting starging fromthis directory.
 - `git add --all`       : add everything.
+- ` rebase`             : merge commits to let it look like it is one commit.

 dus `git checkout HEAD test` is hetzelfde als ` git restore test ` de file is nog nit staged of commited.

-git log --oneline --all --graph --decorate : usefull for when worign with remotes.
+git log --oneline --all --graph --decorate : usefull for when working with remotes.

+- `checkout hash`       : restore entire folder to that point of time.
+- `checkout hash file`  : restore file to that point of time.